ddnexus/pagy/docs/toolbox/paginators/keyset.md

 !!!
 Success

 - Ensure that the composite index reflects exactly the columns sequence and order of your keyset
-- Research about your specific DB features, type of index and performance for different ordering.
+- Research your specific DB features, type of index, and performance for different ordering.
 Use SQL `EXPLAIN ANALYZE` or similar tool to confirm.
 - Consider using the same direction order, enabling the `:tuple_comparison`, and changing type of index (different DBs may behave differently).